chunktooth/byob/README.md

 ##### By [Matt Walker](https://github.com/mttwlkr) & [Om Saetehn](https://github.com/chunktooth)

 ## Synopsis
 #### BYOB is the final paired project of Module 4 at Turing.
-We used Express with Knex to build a Node backend with a PostgresQL database.
+We used Express with Knex to build a Node backend with a PostgreSQL database.
 We created a primary table of maps with center latitude and center longitude coordinates and a secondary table of surf spots (pins) within the map area.
 We utilized Travis's Continuous Integration and the Mocha and Chai testing frameworks.

 ## Installation